latent-variable/Alarm_system_Atmega_1284/README.txt

-Alarm system fro the Atmega 1284
+Alarm system for the Atmega 1284
 Using:
 PIR
 Keypad